Agaricus deserticola

-Taxonomic history
+Found only in southwestern and western North America, A. deserticola is adapted for growth in dry or semi-arid habitats, including fields or grasslands.
+The fruit bodies grow singly or scattered on the ground.
+The edibility of A. deserticola is not known definitively.

+Taxonomy

 The species was first described scientifically as Secotium texense by Miles Joseph Berkeley and Moses Ashley Curtis in 1873, based on specimens sent to them from western Texas.
 George Edward Massee transferred it to the genus Gyrophragmium in 1891, because of its resemblance to the species Gyrophragmium delilei, and because he felt that the structure of the volva as well as the internal morphology of the gleba excluded it from Secotium.
 In 1916, William Murrill listed the species in Gymnopus, but did not explain the reason for the generic transfer.
 In a 1943 publication, Sanford Zeller compared a number of similar secotioid genera: Galeropsis, Gyrophragmium and Montagnea.
 He concluded that the species did not fit in the limits set for the genus Gyrophragmium and so created the new genus Longia with Longia texensis as the type species.
 The generic name was to honor William Henry Long, an American mycologist noted for his work in describing Gasteromycetes.
 Zeller also mentioned two additional synonyms: Secotium decipiens (Peck, 1895), and Podaxon strobilaceous (Copeland, 1904).

 Two years later in 1945, Zeller pointed out that the use of the name Longia was untenable, as it had already been used for a genus of rusts described by Hans Sydow in 1921, so he proposed the name Longula and introduced the new combination Longula texensis in addition to L. texensis var. major.
 The species was known by this name for about 60 years, until a 2004 phylogenetic study revealed the taxon's close evolutionary relationship with Agaricus, a possibility insinuated by Curtis Gates Lloyd a century before.
 This resulted in a new name in that genus, but it soon came to light that the name Agaricus texensis had already been used, ironically enough, by Berkeley and Curtis themselves in 1853, for a taxon now treated as a synonym of Flammulina velutipes.
 Since this made the new Agaricus texensis an unusable homonym, Gabriel Moreno and colleagues published the new name Agaricus deserticola in 2010.
-The mushroom is commonly known as the gasteroid Agaricus.
+The mushroom is commonly known as the "gasteroid agaricus".